ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 |'ReadAssetSamples'|An example of the sample JSON data|

-### The SimpleChaincode struct
+1. Create the Go (.go) source file for your contract by using an editor of your choice.
+2. Define the SimpleChaincode struct:
-To comply with the chaincode implementation approach, let's begin with defining the SimpleChaincode struct:
+To comply with the chaincode implementation approach, define the SimpleChaincode struct as outlined in the following code snippet:
 ```go
 type SimpleChaincode struct {
 }
 ```

-### Version
-In our simple example, the ‘deploy’ method is called ‘init’.
-In this method, the contract is initialized with a version number.
-Let’s define a constant to hold the version:
+3. To initialize the contract with a version number, define a constant for the version, as outlined in the following code snippet:
 ```go
 const MYVERSION string = "1.0"
 ```
+In our simple example, the ‘deploy’ method is called ‘init’.

-We will also define a Contract state, which in this simple example will keep track of the contract version.
+4. Define a contract state, which in this example will keep track of the contract version.

 In later examples as we build more complexity into our contract code, we will add more details into contract state and introduce asset states, alerts, etc.
 ```go
 type ContractState struct {
 	Version string `json:"version"`